rowanmanning/audrey/docs/guide/heroku.md

 | [ObjectRocket](https://www.objectrocket.com/)                      | No              | Yes                 | [Docs](https://elements.heroku.com/addons/ormongo)               |

 Once you've decided on a provider, you'll need to follow their documentation to get a database set up.
+You will be creating your Heroku app in either the EU or US region, make sure that the region of your database and the region of your Heroku app align, or Audrey will not be very performant.

 To continue on deploying Audrey to Heroku, you'll need to get a [MongoDB connection string](https://docs.mongodb.com/manual/reference/connection-string/) which your provider should present to you.
 It will look something like this:

 ```
 mongodb://username:password@example.com:1234/database